 The Malua Bay Brigade leadership falls into two branches which can be classified as Administrative Executive and Fire Ground Executive.
 These positions are filled through an election each year by the active brigade members at the Annual General Meeting which is held on the first Tuesday evening in May.

 The Administrative Executive consists of the President, Secretary and Treasurer.
-In our brigade the positions of Secretary and Treasurer are held by the same person.

 The Fire Ground Executive consists of Brigade Captain a Senior Deputy and three Deputy Captains.

 A brief bio of each of our executive is set out below.

 Peter's first fire was a major grass fire at Duntroon in

 1958 - fought with wet clothing items as beaters.
 He joined the brigade in 2007

 and finds the uniforms and hoses a significant improvement over previous

 Peter is a great diplomat.
 He keeps us all in line at